-The Brussels-based International Crisis Group termed it “a phantom state” in 2007.
+The Brussels-based International Crisis Group termed it “a phantom state” in a 2007 report.

-After the end of France’s colonial African empire in 1960, Central African Republic had the dubious distinction of being the state that experienced the most frequent French military interference in the continent’s post-independence history.
+After the end of colonial rule by France in 1960, Central African Republic had the dubious distinction of being the state that experienced the most frequent and blatant French military interference in the continent’s post-independence history.

-French soldiers, known locally as “barracudas” after France’s 1979 “Operation Barracuda” regime change that removed Bokassa from power, have over the years installed and ejected CAR leaders and helped quash rebellions and mutinies.
+French soldiers, known locally as “barracudas” after France’s 1979 “Operation Barracuda” that removed Emperor Bokassa from power, have over the years installed and ejected CAR leaders and helped quash rebellions and mutinies.

 As recently as 2006 and 2007, French Mirage jets helped government soldiers repel insurgents in the restless northeast.

-Despite appeals by Bozize to “our cousins” Paris and Washington for help, France has insisted its several hundred troops in its landlocked ex-colony are there solely to protect French nationals and interests and not the local government.
+Despite appeals by Bozize to “our cousins” Paris and Washington for help, France said its several hundred troops in its landlocked former colony were there solely to protect French nationals and interests and not the local government.

 GENERAL UNDER BOKASSA

-Bozize remains a contentious figure, who rose to prominence during the rule of Bokassa, a much decorated veteran of France’s colonial wars who seized power in a 1966 coup.
+Bozize remains a contentious figure, who rose to prominence during the rule of Jean-Bedel Bokassa, a much decorated veteran of France’s colonial wars who seized power in a 1965 coup.

 Bokassa had himself crowned Central African Emperor in 1977 in a $22 million ceremony bankrolled by France – an extravaganza of pomp in a pauper state that was pilloried around the world.

-Titley said Bozize and another of Bokassa’s generals, Josephat Mayomokola, along with the elite imperial guard, were ordered by the Emperor to suppress student-led protests in 1979.
+Titley said Bozize and another of Bokasa’s generals, Josephat Mayomokola, were ordered by the Emperor to suppress student-led protests in 1979, along with the elite imperial guard.
 Dozens of people were killed in Bangui’s poor suburbs.